GibbonEdu/website/content/support.md

 </div>

-### <span class="pl-4 font-light text-gray">Learn about Open Source</span>
+### <span class="font-light text-gray">Learn about Open Source</span>

 You may have noticed that Gibbon is an open source platform.
-If you're wondering what this means, then you're in the right spot.
-Many educators may have a vague understanding of open source, but when it comes down to making a decision for their school that hinges on an open source platform, they remain uncertain.
+If you’re wondering what this means, then you’re in the right spot.
 We've put together a guide to help get you started.

 <div class="flex flex-wrap items-stretch">